cho-jang-hyun/cho-jang-hyun/README.md

 ## 🔭 Careers
+- Bacheloar of Arts degree expected in Software Convergence at Kyung Hee University (2025.01 - **present**)
-- Bacheloar of Arts degree expected in Software Convergence at Kyung Hee University (2020.03 - **present**)
+- Bacheloar of Arts degree expected in Software Convergence at Kyung Hee University (2020.03 - 2025.02)
 - Perception Engineer Intern at ROWAIN (2024.03 - 2024.06)

 ## ⚡ Community Activities